ikhomyakov/mapbox-gl-js-docs/docs/pages/example/multiple-geometries.md

 - "import html from './multiple-geometries.html';"
 ---

-This example uses [`addSource`](/mapbox-gl-js/api/map/#map#addsource) to to add one GeoJSON source to a map.
+This example uses [`addSource`](/mapbox-gl-js/api/map/#map#addsource) to add one GeoJSON source to a map.
 The source contains both polygon and point features.

 Then, it uses [`addLayer`](/mapbox-gl-js/api/map/#map#addlayer) to add one `fill` layer, which will render the polygons, and one `circle` layer, which will render the points, to the map.